 My first ultralight camp consisted of a 6-pound sleeping bag, a 1-pound pocket hammock, a 1-pound tarp, a 1-quart cooking pot and a small 2-pound butane stove.
 That’s it!
 With just under 10 pounds of extra gear I could roam the woods at will and still be completely comfortable at night.
 With my other gear, including some dehydrated food, the total weight of my pack came in at under 20 pounds.

 Gear gets lighter and higher tech every year making it easier than ever to put together a list of essential gear like ours.

-If you bought everything on the list you'll have a complete ultralight bug out bag full of the highest quality, durable gear that will last for years.
+If you bought everything on the list you’ll have a complete ultralight pack full of the highest quality, durable gear that will last for years.
 Plus the whole pack weighs less than 17 pounds!
-So let's get to it.
+So let’s get to it.